diskoverdata/diskover-docs/source_files/install_ova_2_3.md

 - Password : **darkdata**

 🔴 From the main user interface, go to the upper right corner **⛭ → Task Panel**<br>
-🔴 Go to the **Template** tab.<br>
+🔴 Go to the **Templates** tab.<br>
 🔴 Select the **filesystem** template.

 <img src="images/task_panel_templates.png" width="">

-🔴 We will only change 5 fields in this default template to scan our local storage - [click here for more information about all the fields](https://docs.diskoverdata.com/diskover_setup_and_config_guide/#task-fields-description) on this page:
+🔴 Only 5 fields in this default template need to be changed to scan your local storage - [click here for more information about all the fields](https://docs.diskoverdata.com/diskover_setup_and_config_guide/#task-fields-description) on this page:

 | Field | Description |
 | --- | --- |